biologist79/ESPuino/PCBs/Wemos Lolin32/README.md

 ## Prerequisites
 * If no [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `HEADPHONE_ADJUST_ENABLE` is not active.
 * I used 390/130 kOhms-resistors as voltage-divider.
 However, make sure to use a multimeter to determine their exact values in order to achieve a better battery-measurement.
 They can be configured in `settings-lolin32.h` as `rdiv1` and `rdiv2`.
 Hint: for Lolin D32's battery-measurement 100k+100k were used.
 However, I decided to change the ratio from 50/50% to 25/75% to have a "better" signal.
 100/100 might be work as well; didn't test it.
-* Make sure to edit `settings.h` according your needs.
+* Make sure to edit `settings.h` (HAL=1) and `settings-lolin32.h` according your needs.

 ## Things to mention
 * RFID: In order to avoid buying a 6pin-JST-PH-connector I used 2x3pin instead.
 This is because I already had ten of them (see link below).
 * In contrast to Lolin D32, Lolin32 doesn't feature an integrated voltage-divider.
 That's why on the lower left there's a JST-PH2.0-connector to connect the LiPo-battery.
 Make sure to connect (+) to the left und GND to the right.
 From there you need to solder two short wires (5cm or so) onto the pcb with a JST-PH2.0-connector attached on the other side.
 This one needs to be plugged into Lolin32 (see pictures-folder).
 Please note: Lolin's JST-PH2.0-connector needs (+) left side and GND right side.
 Don't be confused if black/red-colouring of the JST-wires used seems "weird" because is reversed (black => (+); red => GND).
 * Better don't solder Lolin32 directly to the PCB.
-I recommend to make use of female connectors instead (link below).
+I recommend to make use of female connectors (as socket) instead (link below).
 * When ordering a LiPo-battery, make sure to use [one](https://www.eremit.de/p/eremit-3-7v-2500mah-lipo-104050-jst-ph-2-0mm) with deep discharge protection!
 This is really really really important!!!
 * Doesn't (currently) support SD-MMC and RFID-reader PN5180